Accounting Period – A Time Frame

 Investors and financial analysts rely on these financial data to analyze the performance of a company which helps them to predict the future direction of the company’s price of their stock.
 The most reliable financial statement for this purpose is the financial report.

-Ans.
-A stakeholder is a party who got an interest in a company that can either affect or be affected by the business.
+A stakeholder is a party who has an interest in a company that can either affect or be affected by the business.
 The primary stakeholders are a typical corporation consisting of its investors, employees, customers, and suppliers.

 Examples of stakeholders in a project are: